 The ganache:

-• Heat the cream in a small saucepan over medium heat.
-Bring just to a boil, watching very carefully.
-If it boils for even just a few seconds, it will spill out of the pot.
+- Heat the cream in a small saucepan over medium heat.
+Bring just to a boil, watching very carefully because if it boils for even just a few seconds, it will spill out of the pot.
 When the cream has come to a boil, pour over the chopped chocolate, let it sit for a few minutes, then whisk until smooth and melted.